Inside Britain’s £1.1bn Covid lab that no one knows what to do with

 In the vast majority of cases, incorrect results are identified by the lab’s quality control and evaluation teams, at which point the original sample is retested.

 However, some false negatives and positives have slipped under the radar and were only retrospectively identified after the results had been returned to the public, according to three separate sources, including one with knowledge of the lab’s test verification system.
-UKHSA has also said it was not aware of this.
+UKHSA said it does not recognise these claims.

 Last June, following a software update to the lab’s testing systems, around 1,900 samples were contaminated during processing and deemed invalid.
 After the issue was resolved, the affected members of the public were informed of the mistake and told to re-take their tests.